Best 2023 tech and IT conferences for sysadmin and IT professionals

 Group rates are available, so the more the merrier.

-WWDC: June 5–9
+WWDC: June 10–14

-As you probably know, the Worldwide Developers Conference features all things Apple.
+As you probably know, the Worldwide Developers Conference (WWDC) features all things Apple.
 If you manage Apple devices, you’ll want to tune in for updates on macOS, iOS, iPadOS, and more.

-MacDevOpsYVR: June 21–22
+MacDevOpsYVR: June 19–21

 If you’re a MacAdmin who wants to add DevOps to your skillset, this is the conference for you.
-At MacDevOpsYVR, you’ll network with DevOps engineers and MacAdmins from all over the world.
-Speakers hail from companies large (Disney, Airbnb) and small.
-This two-day, in-person conference includes workshops, a hack night, educational sessions, and networking events.
+At MacDevOpsYVR, you’ll network with DevOps engineers and MacAdmins from all over the world and have a great time (we speak from experience).
+Speakers typically hail from companies large (think Disney and Airbnb) and small.

 Are conferences worth attending?

-Absolutely.
-Conferences can be highly beneficial.
+Yes, conferences are worth attending for professional growth.
 They provide attendees an excellent opportunity to network and collaborate with like-minded individuals, get feedback and support directly from vendors, and, most importantly, learn and grow in their respective fields.
 And don't forget: Many conferences heavily invest in having fun.
 (But maybe don't focus on that part when you pitch it to your boss.)

 Which events will PDQ be attending?